Skip to main content

 Environment Variables

-Configure .env with AWS, SonarQube, GitGuardian credentials
+Configure .env with Cloudflare R2, SonarCloud, Snyk, and GitGuardian credentials

 Examples